 Smartwatches have arrived.
 Only a few years ago, most people were dismissing the tech as nerd gadgetry or a redundant accessory, but the smartwatch is now being embraced by all types of people with all kinds of needs.
 The versatility of the technology and the simple elegance of the interface has made it a product for everyone.

 Companies both new and old are getting on board and making their own smartwatches.
 These companies include old generation watchmakers, popular smartphone manufacturers, and newly launched companies just looking to make their mark in a growing industry.
 With this influx of new smartwatches, it takes a bit of research to find which one is right for you.

 One way to determine the quality of a smartwatch is the price.
 As we all know, a high price tag doesn’t always equate to high quality; on the other hand, it usually does.
-Smartwatches come in all price ranges, but we’re here to look into the most expensive smartwatches on the market today to answer the questions: Why are they so expensive and are they worth it?
+We’ve looked at all price ranges, including the best budget smartwatches, but we’re here to look into the most expensive smartwatches on the market today to answer the questions: Why are they so expensive and are they worth it?

 Most Expensive Smartwatches